From zip lining to kayaking safaris, there is no shortage of action-packed family-friendly activities in Ireland.

 Children are welcome to bring their bikes and if they get a little peckish, the coffee shop will satisfy all appetites.
 There is a little play area next to the coffee shop too.

 If your little ones are keen to learn more about the natural world – there are lots of lovely, scented flowers within the garden as well a wildflower meadow and water garden.

 More info: Loughcrew Estate

-Dublin is getting an inflatable water park this summer, and its new home is set to be Dun Laoghaire harbour.
+Dublin is getting an inflatable water park this summer, and it will once again be located in Dun Laoghaire harbour.

 Although Dublin mightn’t be the first place you think of when you hear ‘water park’, this addition to Dublin’s list of family activities will be a great day adventure for hot summer days.

 The company behind the plans is Big Splash Water Park and the installation will include an obstacle course, climbing frames, barges and much more.

 More info: Harbour Splash